Spherical functions on $U(n,n)/(U(n) \times U(n))$ and hermitian Siegel series: Functional equations, possible zeros and poles

 In variable $z$, we have

 which completes the proof.

 {\bf 2.3.} In order to describe functional equations of $\omega_T(x; z)$ with respect to $W$, we prepare some notations.
 We denote by $\Sigma$ the set of roots of $G$ with respect to the $k$-split torus of $G$ contained in $B$ and by $\Sigma^+$ the set of positive roots with respect to $B$.
-Let $e_i \in \Z^n$ be the element whose $j$-th component is given by the Kronecker delta $\delta_{ij}$.
-Then we may understand
+We may understand $\Sigma$ as a subset in $\Z^n$, and set